With the wide selection of dumbbell racks in the market, it can be hard to choose which one will best fit your home gym.

 To help you pick the one that will meet your needs, our team searched the stores for the best dumbbell racks and put them to the test.

-We evaluated them based on several criteria—capacity, safety, and durability—and reviewed tons of user feedback to come up with the top 10 best options.
+We personally used over 18 dumbbells and evaluated them based on several criteria—capacity, safety, and durability—and reviewed tons of user feedback to come up with the top 10 best options.

 Here are our recommendations.

-1 - Marcy 3 Tier Dumbbell Rack (Editor's Choice)
+1 - Marcy 3 Tier Dumbbell Rack (Best Overall)

-Its rubberized feet act as a shock absorber so it can remain stable while you're re-stacking your weights.
-It also doubles as a barrier to prevent any scratches on the floor.
+Its rubberized feet act as shock absorbers, so it can remain stable while you're re-stacking your weights.

 - Easy to assemble